Chania Old Town: A complete travel guide

 Is Chania Worth Visiting?
 A Guide to Crete’s Most Charming City

 Is Chania Worth Visiting?
 A Guide to Crete’s Most Charming City Just so you know: This post contains affiliate links.
-If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-If you’re wondering is Chania worth visiting, the short answer is yes,…
+If you click through and make a booking or purchase, I may earn a small commission – at no extra cost to you.
+We arrived in Chania on a warm June evening, seven of us…